 Online registration for each quarter (with the exception of fall) opens during the second session of the prior quarter.
-Online registration in the hybrid programs begins 6-7 weeks prior to the start of the new quarter.
-Fall quarter registration opens on the last business day of the summer session or 6 weeks prior to the start of fall quarter.
+Online registration in the hybrid programs begins six to seven (6-7) weeks prior to the start of the new quarter.
+Fall quarter registration opens on the last business day of the summer session or six (6) weeks prior to the start of fall quarter.

 A late registration fee will be assessed for any registration received less than two weeks before the start of the quarter.
 Coming to class does not automatically register a student for a course, and students should not attend classes for which they are not registered.
 Students in hybrid programs will be able to access their courses online after registering for their courses.
 Likewise, a student may not drop a course by not attending the class.
-Registered students who do not attend a course and do not officially drop or withdraw from the course by submitting a Request to Drop a Class Form or Leave of Absence Form to the Registrar will receive a failing grade with no tuition refunded.
+Registered students who do not attend a course and do not officially drop or withdraw from the course by submitting either a Request to Drop a Class Form or Leave of Absence Form to the Registrar will receive a failing grade with no tuition refunded.
 Students who do not register for classes each quarter or submit a leave of absence will be considered inactive.
 Students who do not remedy their inactive status within one quarter will be administratively withdrawn from Pacifica.

 If a student does not intend to enroll in any academic work (i.e., coursework, independent study, thesis, dissertation, supervised practicum/internship) then they are expected to complete and submit a Leave of Absence Form to the Registrar's Office.
-Students who fail to submit a Leave of Absence Form in a timely manner are subject to administrative withdrawal from the program.
+Students who have an inactive status and fail to resolve this status by the end of quarter by submitting a Leave of Absence Form are subject to administrative withdrawal from the program.
 Once a student has been withdrawn, they must apply for readmission to re-enter the program.